 The length of flexible ducting creates friction preventing air movement and no insulation.
 This in turn allows condensation to take place.
 With no air extraction, the dense water vapor can now only migrate through the home creating condensation problems.

-If you install a proper ventilation system to your garage, humidity will be trapped removing water vapor and fresh air drawn into the garage through the passive vents.
+If you install a proper ventilation system in your garage, the humidity will be trapped removing water vapor and fresh air is drawn into the garage through the passive vents.

 Use of Dehumidifiers

 You can put a dehumidifier because when you’re driving around town and your car gets all wet, it just drips and falls to the ground, the garage, which has caused some cracking and some of the flooring to get a little bit deteriorated, so the best thing to do there is to put a dehumidifier in the garage.
 It really does keep the garage nice and dry.

 Only use a Garage Ready Refrigerator or a Garage Ready Freezer

 A garage-ready refrigerator is a fridge specifically designed to accommodate all the unfavorable conditions of the garage during extreme cold and very hot and chilly days.
 Check out our review of the best garage-ready refrigerators.

 That second refrigerator or freezer operating in your garage that has no climate control adds to condensation issues.
 The undulating temperatures can make the drip pans in these devices fill with water fast.
 Condensation can also accumulate on the outside of the devices and vaporize.

 Declutter your Garage

 You will want to ensure that you keep the things up and not on the garage floor.
 Most tools if not stored well in the garage can make the floor sweat leading to condensation.
 If you have a small garage space, then maximize the storage space using ceiling hangers, garage storage cabinets, garage shelving units, and wall hangers.
 This way, the floor will be free and the garage will remain dry.